PowerShift Publications 2018-2011

 Author: Chris Methmann

 Summary: This publication discusses the ecological, economic and social downsides of an export-oriented green economy.
-She criticizes that the title "eco-export world champion" is not justified for Germany, as it goes at the expense of other countries and the environment.
+She criticises the fact that the title of ‘Eco-Export World Champion’ is not justified for Germany, as it is at the expense of other countries and the environment.

 Juice for everyone!
-Overcoming energy poverty – producing renewable energy in solidarity
+Overcoming energy poverty – producing renewable energies in solidarity

 Author: Nicola Jaeger

-Summary: This publication deals with the topic of energy poverty and the possibilities to overcome it through the use of renewable energies.
-A solidarity-based production model is proposed to give all people access to clean energy.
+Summary: This publication deals with the topic of energy poverty and the ways to overcome it through the use of renewable energies.
+A model of production based on solidarity is proposed, which should enable all people to have access to clean energy.

 Criticism of the WTO lawsuit against China over rare earths